pippinbarr/cart253/assignments/art-jam/README.md

 Your submission should just be plain text that includes (substituting your GitHub username and any difference in the folder names):

-1. A link to your exercise code (e.g. <https://github.com/pippinbarr/cart253/tree/main/projects/project1/>)
+1. A link to your exercise code (e.g. <https://github.com/pippinbarr/cart253/tree/main/assignments/art-jam/>)
-2. A link to your project running online (e.g. <https://pippinbarr.github.io/cart253-2023/projects/project1/>)
+2. A link to your project running online (e.g. <https://pippinbarr.github.io/cart253-2023/assignments/art-jam/>)

 🔥 Make sure that your project actually runs online before you submit 🔥

+🔥 Make sure that comment your project before you submit 🔥

+🔥 Make sure that you have written a `README.md` before you submit 🔥

 ## Evaluation